 a model of this rigid body.
 To open it, at the MATLAB® command

-Compound Body to view the underlying block diagram.
-The figure shows
+Compound Body subsystem block to view the underlying block diagram.

-To represent the binary link, the Compound Body subsystem contains three solids.
-These represent the main, peg, and hole sections.
+To represent the binary link, the Compound Body subsystem contains three Solid blocks.
+The blocks represent the main, peg, and hole sections.
 Three frames provide the position and orientation of the three solids according to the guidelines that section Identity Relationships introduces.
 Each group of frame ports, lines, and nodes that directly connect to each other represents one frame.
 The figure shows the three frames in the block diagram.

 Two Rigid Transform blocks represent the spatial relationships between the three frames.
 One block translates the hole frame with respect to the reference frame along the common -X axis.
 The other block translates the peg frame with respect to the reference frame along the common +X axis.
 The figure shows these two blocks.